Skip to main content

 Figure \(\PageIndex{11}\): Properties of a 5 node network

-An adjacency matrix stacks n vectors together for a graph that has n nodes.
+An adjacency matrix stacks n vectors together for a graph with n nodes.
 The vectors are also n long, so the resultant matrix is n by n.
 At the ith jth index of the matrix is a number dictating how many edges the node shares.
-So if the 1st node has an edge to the 2nd node the 1st row and 2nd column of the adjacency matrix will have a 1.
-These tend to be symmetric, and in this example, there would also be a 1 at the 2nd row and 1st column.
+So if the 1st node has an edge to the 2nd node, the 1st row and 2nd column of the adjacency matrix will have a 1.
+These tend to be symmetric; in this example, there would also be a 1 at the 2nd row and 1st column.
 Figure \(\PageIndex{12}\) below does a great job at explaining:

 Figure \(\PageIndex{12}\): https://mathworld.wolfram.com/AdjacencyMatrix.html

-If there is a weight on an edge the number in the adjacency matrix can be used to store the weight instead of the count of edges between nodes.
-This can also hold a direction by allowing for positive and negative entries.
+If there is a weight on an edge, the number in the adjacency matrix can be used to store the weight instead of the count of edges between nodes.
+This can also hold a direction by allowing positive and negative entries.

-Any complex network can be described mathematically as an adjacency matrix with rows and columns indicating nodes and an edge as a number.
-Unweighted and undirected edges lead to symmetric matrices with just 0 and 1.
-Directed and weighed can be more complicated with different numbers used to show relationships like affinity. +/- values can be used where + is an activation and a – is an inhibition.
+Any complex network can be described mathematically as an adjacency matrix, with rows and columns indicating nodes and an edge represented by a number.
+Unweighted, undirected edges yield symmetric matrices with only 0s and 1s.
+Directed and weighted edges can be more complicated with different numbers used to show relationships, such as affinity. +/- values can be used where + is an activation and – is an inhibition.
 These matrices can be manipulated using linear algebra.
-Examples of adjacency matrices for Undirectrf, Directrf, and Weighted networks are shown in Figure \(\PageIndex{13}\) below.
+Examples of adjacency matrices for Undirected, Directed, and Weighted networks are shown in Figure \(\PageIndex{13}\) below.

-Hopefully, after this brief intro to vectors and matrices, you can now understand how amino acid position and their semantic properties (polarity, charge, size, etc) could be described as large matrices and their associated vectors.
+Hopefully, after this brief introduction to vectors and matrices, you can understand how amino acid positions and their semantic properties (polarity, charge, size, etc.) can be described as large matrices and their associated vectors.

 Back to Tokens